openenergymonitor/guide/source/setup/index.markdown

 The emonTx is a remote sensor node.
 Data is transmitted to an emonPi or an emonBase via a low power 433MHz radio.

+**Note:** as an alternative option, the emonTx can be used 'standalone' with an ESP8266 WiFi module running EmonESP to post directly to Emoncms without an emonPi / emonBase.
+See [Using the EmonTx v3 with the ESP8266 Huzzah WIFI module](/setup/esp8266-adapter-emontx/)

 The emonTx can monitor up to four single-phase AC circuits using clip-on CT sensors.
 A plug-in AC-AC adapter can be used to power the unit and provide an AC voltage sample for real-power calculations.
-Four AA batteries can be used to power the emonTx if AC power is not available.
+4x AA batteries can be used to power the emonTx if AC power is not available.

 ![emonTxV3](/images/hardwareimages/emontxv3photo.jpg)